telerik/kendo-ui-core/docs/framework/mvvm/bindings/value.md

 Again the second `option` is selected because its `value` is equal to the `selectedProduct` View-Model field.
 If the user selects another option, the `id` field of the corresponding item from the `products` array is set as the `selectedProduct`.

-## Data-bound widgets and value binding
+## Data-Bound Widgets and Value Binding

-Kendo `select` widgets, like `AutoComplete`, `DropDownList`, `ComboBox`, `MultiSelect`, has a built-in [auto-binding](/api/javascript/ui/dropdownlist#configuration-autoBind) feature that defers the data loading.
+Kendo UI `select` widgets, such as `AutoComplete`, `DropDownList`, `ComboBox`, and `MultiSelect`, have a built-in [auto-binding](/api/javascript/ui/dropdownlist#configuration-autoBind) feature that defers the data loading.
+The `value` binding honors that option and behaves differently when the widget is forced to defer its loading.

-The `value` binding honors that option and behaves differently when widget is forced to deferred its loading.
-There are two basic cases based on the `autoBind` configuration value:
+There are two basic cases based on the `autoBind` configuration value&mdash;`autoBind: true` (default) and `autoBind: false`.

-### autoBind: true (default)
+### Basic Case&mdash;autoBind: true

-When the [autoBind option](/api/javascript/ui/dropdownlist#configuration-autoBind) is set to `true`, the `value` binding will set the widget value using its [value](/api/javascript/ui/dropdownlist#methods-value) method.
-If the data is not loaded, then the widget will first load the data.
+The `autoBind: true` is the default basic case configuration.
+When the [`autoBind` option](/api/javascript/ui/dropdownlist#configuration-autoBind) is set to `true`, the `value` binding sets the widget value using its [`value`](/api/javascript/ui/dropdownlist#methods-value) method.
+If the data is not loaded, then the widget first loads the data.

 ###### Example